buhny/workco-assess/README.md

 - what are the general padding/margin/spacing rules?
 I'm not discerning a real consistent pattern (ex: multiples of 8)
 - should the cart status in the header be centered to the title on the largest screens? the positioning is a little odd relative to the title.
 - questions around how the product images should behave: should they always cover their area? where should they scale from? what if there's a lot of text and the card gets really long? they don't really seem to have the same ratio between breakpoints, is that ok?
+- cart on desktop - not really sure if there should be a scrim over the rest of the content behind or just this modal?

 ### Decisions